jimdavis1/Core-Gene-AMR-Models/README.md

 ## Scripts

 This directory contains the scripts required to process the raw alignments.
-The main script to be used here is the *makeAlignments.py* script.
+The main scripts to be used here are the *makeAlignments.py* and *shuffleLabels.py* scripts.
 Note that the *makeMatrix.py* script is deprecated now since the *GenomicModelCreator* has this process built in.

 ### makeAlignments.py